 - Rice Vinegar

 - Chili Oil

 - Tonkatsu Sauce

 - Wasabi Powder (or Wasabi Paste)

 Made from fermented soybeans and wheat, soy sauce or shoyu is the number one Japanese pantry staple ingredient you should always keep stock of in your kitchen.
 Whether it's just a splash served alongside your sushi, or it's the main component giving your sweet sukiyaki hotpot a salty kick, you will find that soy sauce is used in almost every savory Japanese recipe.

-Japanese soy sauce is lighter than soy sauce products from other countries, with a distinctively delicate yet clean and complex flavor to it.
-As it is used in almost all savory Japanese recipes, it is a good idea to buy a high-quality Japanese soy sauce.
+Japanese soy sauce is lighter than soy sauce products from other countries, with a distinctively delicate yet complex flavor.
+As it is used in many Japanese recipes, it is a good idea to buy a high-quality Japanese soy sauce.

 2. Miso Paste

 Miso is thick, fermented soybean paste that comes in different varieties including shiro (white), aka (red or dark), and awase (mixed).
 Each type of miso gives different flavors and intensities.